ilios/iliosproject.org/markdown/posts/2016-01-21-releasecycle.md

 title: 'About Our Release Cycle'
 date: 2016-01-21 15:00:00
 categories: news
+description: A few words on the Ilios release cycle.
 ---

 Just a few words on our current rapid release cycle: